tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/support/index.md

 service_description: Create and manage Azure support tickets programmatically
 ---

-# Azure Support ticket REST API Reference
+# Azure Support REST API Reference

-The Azure support ticket REST API enables you to create and manage Azure support tickets programmatically.
+The Azure support REST API enables you to create and manage Azure support tickets programmatically.

 Using the API, you can:
 * Open a technical, billing, subscription management, or subscription and service limits (quota) support ticket.